skiffer/hydra-docgpt.ai/privacy_gpt_forms.md

 **We do not share, track or sell your personal and business information to third parties.**

+**Notice**

+1. We do not store your data(inputs or drive files).It stays on Google’s servers.
+Granting us access to your data does not allow us to access your data offline.
+We only use this access to display them on the Add-on and make actions on your behalf such as adding or updating a task.
+All the actions performed come from you.
+2. We do not share your data with any third party.

+Information we collect and how we use it
+We offer a number of services that do not require you to register for an account or provide any personal information to us, such as the company Search.
+In order to provide our full range of services, we may collect the following types of information:

+When you sign up for an account or other service or promotion that requires registration, we ask you for personal information (such as your name, email address)
+The Application’s use and transfer of information received from Google APIs to any other app will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.

 **HOW DO WE KEEP YOUR INFORMATION SAFE?**

 In Short: We aim to protect your personal information through a system of organizational and technical security measures.